josephsl/wintenApps/readme.md

 * Authors: Joseph Lee, Derek Riemer and others

-This add-on is a collection of app modules for various modern Windows apps, as well as enhancements and fixes for certain controls found in Windows 11 and later.
+This add-on is a collection of app modules for various modern Windows apps, as well as enhancements and fixes for certain controls found in Windows 11.

 Notes: